cybersamx/go-recipes/graphql/README.md

 Recipes for using GraphQL in Go.

+* [GraphQL client](client) - a simple GraphQL client using the machinebox/graphql package.
-* [GraphQL server](server) - simple GraphQL server using the 99 Designs GraphQL package/codegen.
+* [GraphQL server](server) - a simple GraphQL server using the 99designs/gqlgen package/codegen.